FatManWalking/plennarylitics/README.md

 A full-stack application to analyse planary sessions in the German Bundestag using Svelte(Kit), FastAPI and ElasticSearch

+The second n (PlenNarylictics) stands for natural-language-processing ;)

 ## Team Members:

 * Björn Bulkens (bjoern.bulkens@stud.uni-heidelberg.de)  3717920